kjemmett/thesis/README.md

 * Recapitulate the Doolittle story and run through some history.
 * Darwin -> Zuckerkandl/Pauling -> Woese -> Modern Genomics
-* Doolittle
-* Some evidence for nonvertical evolution.
+* Doolittle; evidence for nonvertical evolution; new models
 * Propose topological data analysis as a possible framework
 * Describe the basic idea behind TDA
+* Give a simple picture for how TDA is applied to sequence data

 ### Background

-* Major section: survey of evolutionaru biology, population genetics and phylogenetics.
+* Major section: survey of evolutionary biology, population genetics and phylogenetics.
+* Sequence alignment.
+Coalescent simulation.
 * Discuss Darwin, Zuckerkandl and Pauling, Woese, Doolittle.
 * LUCA.
 Universal Tree of Life.
 Powerful image!
 * But evidence that evolution is not as linear as Darwin thought.